 Ministers have the exclusive competence to accept new members and consultative members of the EHEA, usually at the regular Ministerial Conference.
-Applications are to be submitted to and supported by the BFUG and will be examined in accordance with the provisions of the Rules of Procedure of the BFUG. (see RoP-BFUG)
+Applications for membership and, consultative membership are to be submitted to and supported by the BFUG and will be examined in accordance with the provisions detailed in the RoP-BFUG.